 6. Could it be sold off later to another company?

 Think about it; you never plant a tree right up against a house.
 The tree will hopefully have extensive roots.
 You wouldn’t want to plant it close to a foundation or another tree.
 When an idea has that kind of potential, you plant it far enough away for it to have room to grow and become a mature tree without hindrances from surrounding obstacles.
 Ideally, it would be far enough away that you could dig around it to transplant it to another yard if you wanted or needed it.
 The same is with ideas that spring up from within a company that may become its own mature business someday.

 If you are a startup or entrepreneur, these questions need to be answered:

 1. Do you have experience in this industry?

 2. Is your personality a fire-starter — will you be happy, or are you best suited to manage or run the same company over an extended period?

 3. Will it need to be sold to a company that has the resources and distribution chain that could make it thrive?

 4. Could this idea be marketed to different audiences and different industries?

-Admitting that your idea would flourish in the hands of a well-established company after you've proved its viability, takes wisdom and maturity.
-Same with realizing you might not be the best person for the job of running the business long-term.
+Admitting that your idea would flourish in the hands of a well-established company after you’ve proved its viability takes wisdom and maturity.
+Same with realizing you might not be the best person for running the business long-term.
 You first must understand that this will not be your only idea, your only business.
 You will have more ideas and other companies you may want to start in a few years.

 Clarifying purpose sounds easy but takes time and quite a bit of focus.
 Check out my Brand Workbook or my Online Branding Course I developed to help facilitate the process.